fengt/fengt.github.io/about.md

 permalink: /about/
 ---

-I'm fengtao, a 26-year old engineer.
+I'm fengtao, a twenty-seven years old.
 I currently work as JAVA Engineer in the E-commerce industry.

 I studied Computer Science at Zhengzhou Institute of Aeronautical Industry Management and I'm mainly interested by Programming, Reading and Sports.

-More recently, I started using Python to build some Web App and I take a real pleasure developing with such a concise and high-level language.
+More recently, I started using Ruby to build some Web App and I take a real pleasure developing with such a concise and high-level language.

 无径之林 常有情趣